FIREWORKS ACCIDENT INJURIES IN MINNESOTA

 Summertime, and especially July, is the time for fireworks.
 Many events have large fireworks displays at their festivals, and of course most cities have a fireworks display on the Fourth of July.
 Also, many people like to set off their own personal fireworks at their house or a nearby park.
 There is a thrill that goes with the danger and power of making an explosion.
 Many of the personal fireworks at home can also be very pretty and imitate the larger displays put on by the professionals.
 Children especially love them.

 The sale of personal fireworks is limited in Minnesota because of the associated danger.
 Fireworks can cause a burn injury, eye or ear injury, and other injuries if the user is not very careful.
-Although Minnesota limits the sale of fireworks, many people buy them in Wisconsin or the Dakotas and bring them back to Minnesota.
-It is not only the person setting off the fireworks that is at risk of injury, but also guests at their home and other viewers who are near the fireworks.
+Although Minnesota limits the sale of fireworks, many people buy them in Wisconsin or the Dakotas and bring them here.
+It is not only the person setting off the fireworks that is at risk of injury.
+Guests and other viewers who are near the fireworks are also at risk.
 There have been many instances of a fireworks going off incorrectly and injuring nearby observers.

 If someone sets off fireworks and negligently injures another person, the injured person can bring a claim or sue for their medical bills, lost wages, and other losses.
 Fortunately, in MN this type of claim is usually covered by the homeowners insurance of the person who set off the fireworks and caused the injury.
 Homeowners insurance may apply to a fireworks accident injury if it occurs at home or away from home.
 Even if the person setting off the fireworks is at a park or another person’s home, their homeowners insurance may cover them if there is an accident and someone is injured.